jazzband/django-cookie-consent/docs/settings.rst

   Default: ``True``

 ``COOKIE_CONSENT_SAMESITE``
-  Boolean value representing the samesite attribute for the consent cookie which should be restricted to a first-party or same-site context.
+  String value representing the samesite attribute for the consent cookie which should be restricted to a first-party or same-site context.

-  Default: ``True``
+  Default: ``strict``

 ``COOKIE_CONSENT_DOMAIN``
   String value representing the domain attribute for the consent cookie.
 This value should be the root domain.
 All subdomains part of the root domain will also have the consent cookie.